Atkinson's formula for the mean square of $\zeta(s)$ with an explicit error term: Proof of Corollary

 Define

-The main idea is to apply the latter integral to inequalities~\eqref{eq:MainBoundOnE1} and~\eqref{eq:MainBoundOnE2}, for which we need some good estimate on $E_1(x)$.
-We will show that Lemma 15.4 in~\cite{Ivic} is also true for
+The main idea is to apply the above integral to inequalities~\eqref{eq:MainBoundOnE1} and~\eqref{eq:MainBoundOnE2}, for which we need some good estimate on $E_1(x)$.
+We will show (see Lemma~\ref{lem:Jutila}) that Lemma 15.4 in~\cite{Ivic} is also true for

 thus implying

 for $\sqrt{T-Y}\leq x\leq \sqrt{T+Y}$.
 Assume that inequalities~\eqref{eq:Jutcond1} and~\eqref{eq:Jutcond2}, together with